RHoMIS/rhomis-docs/source/user-guide/navigating-the-app.rst

 #######################################

 The project management page allows you to view your existing projects.
-You can select a project
+You can select a project, or you can create a new project.

 .. image:: ../images/project-management.png